-We issued shares of our common stock or securities convertible into common stock in the following transactions.
+We issued shares of our common stock or securities convertible into common stock in the following transactions and used the net proceeds for our general working capital and to fund our research, development, and clinical programs.

 The securities were issued in reliance upon exemptions from registration pursuant to Section 4(2) of the Securities Act and the rules and regulations promulgated thereunder.